liske/snmd-core/doc/config.rst

 * **title** (required) - The label of the view used for the navigation bar.
 * **render** (optional) - The rendering type of the view.
 Defaults to 'svg'.
-The 'html' renderer will load a html site in an *iframe* to embed arbitrary websites into the SNMD GUI.
+The 'html' renderer will load a html site in an *iframe* to embed arbitrary websites into the SNMD UI.
 Could be used to embed a state or event dashboard of your network monitoring system.
 * **url** (required) - URL to load the content of the renderer (i.e. path to the SVG file).
 * **reload** (html; optional) - Reload the *iframe* content periodically (value in seconds).